pnoh/pnoh.github.io/essays/MIS_InterestEssay.md

 date: 2020-08-31
 ---

-I decided to major in MIS, because I think that this field is very useful and can give me skills and knowledge that will be valuable in the future.
+Hello!
+My name is Philip Noh.
+While I am not necessarily interested in being able to code myself, I am interested in better understanding it and how it might apply to my career in the future.
+Overall, I think that skills and knowledge that this path offers, is very valuable and I am excited to learn a lot.